 Mtheza: “Parents are noticing that their children are starting to question things.
 They are saying “yes, I am young, but I have a voice”.
 The parents are feeling very positive about this.”

 Diana: “The conversations they are having with their parents are starting bigger conversations.
-They [the youth] want to see change.
+They want to see change.
 I’m pretty confident and I hope that the learnings and teachings that they’re getting from the programme means we have an amazing chance to find leaders who stand up for what is right and that do the right thing.
 Because that is what they want.”

 Mtheza: “We have kids coming from different countries and different cultures.
 I was working only with South African kids before UNITE.
 The UNITE Youth have taught me to understand other cultures better.